clatisus/clatisus.github.io/content/posts/rust-type-coercion-and-the-dot-operator-explained.md

 **Rule**: `T` -> `U` if `T` is a [subtype](https://doc.rust-lang.org/reference/subtyping.html) of `U`

-Besides *parametric* polymorphism, Rust also supports *subtype* polymorphism, but only for lifetimes (maybe it should be called *subtime*).
+Besides *parametric* polymorphism, Rust also supports *subtype* polymorphism, but only for lifetimes (maybe it should be called *sub-time*).

-The gist of subtyping in Rust is that if `'a` outlives `'b`, then `&'a T` is a subtype of `&'b T` (the longer-lived lifetime is the subtype, and the shorter-lived one is the super type).
+The gist of sub-typing in Rust is that if `'a` outlives `'b`, then `&'a T` is a subtype of `&'b T` (the longer-lived lifetime is the subtype, and the shorter-lived one is the super type).

 The coercions means that lifetimes can be *shortened* at coercion sites, for example:
 ```rust